emilam/HNReader-Android/README.md

 HNReader
 =====

-HNReader is an Android app that reads the actual html of the news.ycombinator.com website This is because there are not easily accessible rss feeds for the different types of pages on hackernews.
+HNReader is an Android app for the hacker news website.

+The app parses the actual html of the hackernews website instead of parsing the rss feed.

+This is because there are not easily accessible rss feeds for the different types of pages on hackernews.
+Such as the newest and best articles

 Some features:
   * Save articles to instapaper